civicrm/civicrm-dev-docs/docs/api/interfaces.md

 These requests are different to doing a Chained API call as they are making simultaneous API requests and they are not related or dependant on each other.

 !!! note
     Javascript does not guarantee the *ordering* of associative objects.
-To ensure the api calls execute in a specific order, use the array syntax instead.
+To ensure the API calls execute in a specific order, use the array syntax instead.

 ### Tests